Why do millennials reject capitalism, and should it really come as a surprise?

 Think about what you consume and use on a day-to-day basis.
 Food, electricity, transportation, from the job you work to the clothes on your back.
 All of the goods and services you use provide you with efficiency, convenience, and quality thanks to capitalism.

 The ‘room to fail’ component is often viewed as one of capitalism’s greatest weaknesses.
 Poverty, unemployment and market crashes are all unfortunate realities that occur within the U.S. economy.
 When millennials reject capitalism, they fail to understand that their rejection doesn’t solve these issues, nor does it take into account the power and opportunities of free-market economics.

 By giving businesses the chance to fail, capitalism simultaneously gives them the incentive to succeed.

 While it may not be smart, millennials rejecting capitalism does make sense.
 After all, young people rejecting the status quo has been happening since the foundation of our entire country.

 A common thread of logic for young people in the world of economic turmoil is to blame the system as a whole for one’s troubles.
 Capitalism isn’t perfect; it can be easy and even tempting to look at any economic downfall in our society and blame the system as a whole.

-But this rejection is fundamentally misguided, and stems from a lack of understanding of how capitalism works.
+But this rejection is fundamentally misguided and stems from a lack of understanding of how capitalism works.
 While there are ways our version of capitalism could be improved or worked upon, a total rejection of the system is problematic.
-The U.S. is called the ‘land of opportunity’ for good reason.
+The U.S. is called the ‘land of opportunity’ for a good reason.